mqttiotstuff/mqttiotstuff.github.io/content/post/time-regexp-expression/index.md

 +++
-title = "Time Expression RegExp triggers to enhance global control" description = "Add more capabilities to context, buttons and feedback" date = "2021-10-31" aliases = ["event-time-base-triggers" ]
+title = "Time Expression RegExp triggers to improve meaning" description = "Add more capabilities to context, buttons and feedback" date = "2021-10-31" aliases = ["event-time-base-triggers" ]